The main rock types at Igor are:

 - Arenite, quartzite and carbonaceous shale with syngenetic pyrite in the underlying Chicama Formation.

-- Callanquitas: The most recently discovered and potentially the most important target at Igor.
-Mineralization consists of a series of north-south striking, structures over a zone some 900 metres long and 200 to 300 metres wide.
+- Callanquitas: Gold and silver mineralization consists of a series of north-south striking, structures over a zone some 900 metres long and 200 to 300 metres wide.
 Mineralization is open to the north, south and at depth.
+Mineralization is characterized by thick zones of tectonic and hydrothermal breccia that host gold and silver mineralization within which are discrete, continuous zones with very high grades, e.g. diamond drill hole CA-17-86, 3.3m grading 27.72 gpt Au and 242 gpt Ag (30.97 gpt Au Eq).
 The December, 2012 NI 43-101 Technical Report describes this area in detail.

 - Domo: A zone of bedding-parallel mantos and perpendicular veins along the crest of the southeast end of the Igor Anticline.
 Precious metal mineralization is controlled by a series of northeast-southwest trending faults.